-It is also responsible for updating and expanding policies in relation to specific CSR initiatives, such as DLR's credit policy, human resources policies and, procurement policy.
+It is also responsible for updating and expanding policies in relation to specific ESG initiatives, such as DLR's credit policy, human resources policies and procurement policy.

-The Executive Board is represented on the CSR Committee.
-The Executive Board and the other internal committees at DLR (Credit Risk Committee, Liquidity and Market Risk Committee, IOC Risk Committee, Data Committee and IT Committee) are also informed about CSR work through the minutes of the CSR Committee's meetings.
-The Board of Directors is updated on selected matters and progress at board meetings and is responsible for approving DLR's CSR policy.
+The Executive Board is represented on the Sustainability Committee.
+The Executive Board and the other internal committees at DLR (Credit Risk Committee, Liquidity and Market Risk Committee, IOC Risk Committee, Data Committee and IT Committee) are also informed about sustainability efforts through the minutes of the Sustainability Committee's meetings.
+The Board of Directors is updated on selected matters and progress at board meetings and is responsible for approving DLR's sustainability policy.